What is camel milk and camel milk therapy?

 What is camel milk therapy used for?

-Supporters of using camel milk as an autism therapy claim that camel milk improves a wide range of autism characteristics.
+Supporters of camel milk as an autism therapy claim that camel milk improves a wide range of autism characteristics.
 This includes behaviour, communication, speech, movement and ability to make eye contact.

 Where does camel milk therapy come from?